Welcome to Beyond Hogwarts!

-The official release date of the final Harry Potter book, Harry Potter and the ly Hallows, was announced yesterday.
-The book be available at midnight in English speaking countries all over the world on July 21, 2007.
+The official release date of the final Harry Potter book, Harry Potter and the Deathly Hallows, was announced yesterday.
+The book will be available at midnight in English speaking countries all over the world on July 21, 2007.

 This date is troubling to me for several reasons.
 We were hoping that Book 7 could be released on July 7, which would have been 7/7/07.
 That’s only two weeks earlier than the release date announced yesterday.
 Could two weeks mean that much in the span of the five months left to go before the book has to be on shelves?
 Couldn’t someone have worked overtime a few days to make the 7/7/07 date?